 U.S. to review tariffs on EU goods in aircraft subsidy dispute

 The U.S. Trade Representative's office added items valued at $3.1 billion to its list of European goods eligible to be hit with duties - including black olives, beer and gin - and said it could switch gears to target other items on a previously published list or raise existing duty levels further.
-Britain - one of four Airbus core nations and still part of the case despite leaving the EU - on Wednesday urged Washington not to add more tariffs, warning that tit-for-tat measures hurt businesses on both sides of the Atlantic.
+Britain - one of four Airbus core nations and still part of the case despite leaving the European Union - urged Washington on Wednesday not to impose more tariffs, warning that tit-for-tat measures hurt businesses on both sides of the Atlantic.

 The WTO declined to comment.
-The timing raises the possibility that the EU would be allowed to impose its own tariffs on U.S. goods weeks before the U.S. presidential election, though foreign states tend to avoid taking high-profile actions during such campaigns.
+The timing raises the possibility that the EU would be allowed to impose its own tariffs on U.S. goods weeks before the Nov.
+3 U.S. presidential election, although foreign states tend to avoid taking high-profile actions during such campaigns.

 ALSO READ